-Application : Applied Explanation on application of the practice The Board implemented and adopted a Board Remuneration Policy in March 2018.
-The purpose of the Board Remuneration Policy is to support long-term business strategy with the aim of motivating the Directors to achieve the Group's business objective.
+Applied The Board had revised the Board Remuneration Policy in May 2024, with the purpose to support long-term business strategy with the aim of motivating the Directors to achieve the Group's business objective.
 The remuneration of the directors is determined with regard to SRB's needs to maintain appropriately experienced and qualified Board members in accordance with competitive pressures in the marketplace.
 The said Policy is available on the corporate website at www.sapura-resources.com .
-The Directors' fees and benefits payable to the Non-Executive Directors are tabled to the shareholders for approval on an annual basis via the AGM of the Company.
-Explanation for : departure Large companies are re encouraged to complete equired to complete the columns below.
+The Directors' fees and benefits payable to the Directors are tabled to the shareholders for approval on an annual basis via the AGM of the Company. quired to complete the columns below.
 Non-large companies are the columns below.
-Measure : Timeframe :